 Your Live broadcast is now a post on Facebook.

 View Post - click to reveal the post in your default web browser.

 Delete Post - click to remove the post from Facebook.
 We’ll double-check with you before we destroy it, as there is no undo.

 The next two items concern a local Recording of your broadcast.
 Much more on Recordings in the Local Recordings section, but for now…

 Show File - click to reveal the recording file in your Mac’s Finder.

-Send To YouTube - click to send the recording to your YouTube account.
+Send To YouTube - click to send the recording to your YouTube channel.

 Logging out of Facebook

 Ecamm Live will stay logged into Facebook unless you manually log out, or if you remove permissions for Ecamm Live in Facebook’s account settings.